 no plastic liners

-plastic bottles from kitchen
+from the kitchen

 *discard pumps & nozzles (because of the metal)

-from laundry room and cleaning closet
+from the laundry room and cleaning closet

-discard nozzles (because of the metal)
+*discard pumps & nozzles because of the metal

 beach balls, shower curtains, inflatable toys, etc.